ARM-software/arm-trusted-firmware/docs/porting-guide.md

     specific address in the BL3-1 image in the same processor mode as it was when released from reset.

-5. Loading the BL2 image in secure memory using semi-hosting at the address specified by the platform defined constant `BL2_BASE`.
+5. Loading the BL2 image from non-volatile storage into secure memory at the address specified by the platform defined constant `BL2_BASE`.

 6. Populating a `meminfo` structure with the following information in memory,